sindhri/lib_basic/README.md

 # lib_basic
+A comprehensive EEG analysis library soley developed by Jia Wu.
-All functions developed to facilitate high-density EEG data processing, statistics and visualization.
+For facilitating high-density EEG data processing, statistics and visualization.
+Utilize MATLAB and EEGLAB.